 We return the reviews themselves, as well as a set of all words within all the reviews (ie. the vocabulary/corpus) which we will use to create our vocab dictionaries.

 In order to fully prepare our sentences for entry into a neural network, we must convert our words into numbers.
-In order to do this we create a couple of dictionaries, which will allow us to convert from word to index and from index to word.
+In order to do this, we create a couple of dictionaries, which will allow us to convert from word to index and from index to word.
 To do this, we simply loop through our corpus and assign an index to each unique word:

 def create_dictionaries(words):